Online

 The MSN-NL program is offered through USD’s Hahn School of Nursing and Health Science, established in 1973, and provides a range of graduate-level degrees designed to develop experienced, knowledgeable nursing professionals.

-All faculty members are distinguished professionals with extensive experience in healthcare leadership and nursing.
-They are committed to student success, offering exceptional coaching, mentorship, and support to help develop the next generation of nursing leaders.
+All faculty members are distinguished healthcare professionals with deep expertise in nursing leadership.
+They are dedicated to student success, offering coaching, mentorship, and support to help develop the next generation of nursing leaders.

 Program Learning Outcomes